MercuryTechnologies/hs-temporal-cookbook/temporal101/README.md

 ```

 Note that the Haskell module where the workflow is defined (`SayHello`)
 is part of the workflow type name.
+This is provided by the Template
+Haskell helpers; if you manually define a workflow it won't have this
+annotation by default.

 ### Part E: View the workflow's status and output